Skip to main content

 Data API

-The Waggle data API provides immediate and flexible access to sensor data via search over time and metadata tags.
+Waggle provides a data API for immediate and flexible access to sensor data via search over time and metadata tags.
 It is primarily intended to support exploratory and near real time use cases.

 There are two recommended approaches to working with the Data API: